 If your project contains titles made with earlier versions of Wirecast, those legacy titles continue to appear in your project.
-To access the legacy titles, click the three dots in the upper-right corner of the Add Source dialog, and choose "Display Deprecated Sources."
-Wirecast displays the names of animated titles with "Title..." at the beginning.
-Wirecast displays the names of legacy titles with "Title (legacy)" at the beginning.
+To access the legacy titles, click the three dots in the upper-right corner of the Add Source dialog, and choose Display Deprecated Sources.
+Wirecast displays the names of animated titles with Title... at the beginning.
+Wirecast displays the names of legacy titles with Title (legacy) at the beginning.

-See Properties for Titles (Animated).
+See Titles (Animated) Properties.